 The reality is that detoxing off any drug, especially a physically addictive drug like Buprenex, is going to be tough, but it can be made less uncomfortable when you have a team of medical professionals safely weaning you off the drug.
 Some people don’t get to go through physical withdrawal in a safe medical detox, and this can be extremely uncomfortable because the symptoms of physical withdrawal can be intense and unpleasant.
 However, when you go to a medical detox, your health and comfort is of most important.

-This is an essential part of your Buprenex treatment for two reasons.
+Receiving treatment for Buprenex addiction at a medical detox is essential for a variety of reasons, with two being the most important.
 First, this narcotic has changed the physical structure of your brain and body.
-After prolonged use, your brain and body think that the narcotic is normal and it begins to depend on it for relief and pleasure (it affects the reward center in your brain).
+After prolonged use, your brain and body think that the narcotic is normal and it begins to depend on it for relief and pleasure since it has affected the reward center in your brain.
 Second, because you are addicted, you begin to crave the Buprenex whenever you go too long without it.
-Logically, you cannot heal your mental and emotional addiction if your physical body is still dependent on the Buprenex, so this is why detox is an essential part of your Buprenex treatment.
+Logically, you cannot heal your mental and emotional addiction if your physical body is still dependent on the Buprenex, so this is why getting off Buprenex and all other substances is critical.

-One issue that keeps many addicts from attending Buprenex treatment is that they actually need a narcotic pain killer to help them deal with chronic pain.
-You should not let the fear of your pain stop you from seeking the help that you need, because it is possible to have relief without abusing or being addicted to your pain killer.
-There are other options to chronic pain, depending on the severity of your pain, besides narcotic pain killers that you may not have explored.
-You might keep in mind though, once you recover from your addiction through Buprenex treatment, you might find that you do not even need the pain killer anymore.
+One issue that keeps many addicts from attending Buprenex treatment at a medical detox and inpatient drug rehab center is that they actually need a narcotic pain killer to help them deal with chronic pain.
+You should not let the fear of your pain stop you from seeking the help that you need because it is possible to have relief without abusing or being addicted to your pain killer.